How to apply

 Students whose academic curriculum is deemed adequate must sit an admission interview.
 The interview is indicative, the result of the interview will not be used as parameter to select students to be admitted to the Master Programme.

 - June 5 (Skype only; because of the uncertainties due to the current situation related to the virus outbreak in the world, interviews in this session will take place only via Skype).
 International students who want to take this interview must contact the email address email@example.com.
 Once we collected the names of all candidates interested in taking the Skype interview on this session, we will provide candidates with the exact schedule.

-- September 9 (interviews will take place via Skype and, possibly, in person in Pavia; details will be provided later).
+- September 9 at 10:00am (Italian Time) (for students graduated in Italy or abroad) (interviews will take place via Skype and, possibly, in person in Pavia; details will be provided later).